agile-ts/documentation/docs/packages/core/Introduction.md

 ### 👨‍👧‍👦 [Collection](./features/collection/Introduction.md)
 A `Collection` provides a reactive _set_ of Information that we need to remember globally at a later point in time.
-While providing a toolkit to use and mutate this _set_ of Information.
+While offering a toolkit to use and mutate this _set_ of Information.
 It is designed for arrays of data objects following the same pattern.
 ```ts
 const MY_COLLECTION = App.createCollection();